Detty December (Nigeria)

-Detty December refers to the festive period at the end of the year in Nigeria typically from mid-December through the New Year.
-It's a time of vibrant celebrations, social gatherings, parties, and festivities characterized by high energy, excitement, and optimism.
-It's a time when many Nigerians, both within the country and in the diaspora, return home to celebrate with family and friends.
+Detty December describes the festive season in Nigeria.
+The season often begins around December until after the new year or early January.
+The festive period is a season marked by its celebratory events The season is also a period when many Nigerians both within the country and in the diaspora, return home to celebrate with family and friends.

 Etymology and usage

-The term Detty is a corruption of "dirty", implying festivities and celebration with no restraint during the Christmas and holiday season.
+In Nigerian Pidgin the term Detty is a corruption of "dirty", it implies festivities or celebration with no restraint during the Christmas and holiday season.

 Origin

 The origin of the term is unclear.
 Some people have claimed that the celebration started after the 2004 Calabar Carnival in South south part of Nigeria, which was called "Africa's biggest street party" by Donald Duke, a former governor of Cross Rivers State.
 According to Nigerian magazine BellaNaija and The Guardian, the term was coined and popularized by Nigerian singer Mr. Eazi, who used it as a hashtag for his concert in Lagos in 2016.
 Mr Eazi also went on to trademark the term.